 1) Double room: Two students share a room furnished with A.C. & attached bathroom and Wi-Fi connectivity from the college library.

 2) Food in the common kitchen: Except for 2 lunches all the meals are served in a separate cafeteria exclusively for the visiting students.

 3) Tuition and field trips: A trip to Tsuglagkhang, Mcleodganj on 6th July, H.H. the Birthday Celebration, Norbulingka Institute, the center for the preservation of Tibetan culture, Tibetan Institute of Performing Arts (TIPA), Central Tibetan Administration at Gangchen Kyishong will be a part of the program.

 Once the application is submitted, the Tibet Fund will adhere to the following refund policy:

-An optional weekend pilgrimage to Tashi Jong, Palpung Sherabling monastery (Aug.
-1, 2), Bir Settlement and Chauntra and (Aug.
-3, 4) Tso Pema will be organized by the college.
+A mandatory weekend pilgrimage to Tashi Jong, Palpung Sherabling monastery (July 27), Bir Settlement and Chauntra and (July 28) Tso Pema (July 29-30) will be organized by the college.
 Students will share transportation cost, room charges and food during the tour.
-The expected cost for the entire tour is US $65 per head.
-This is not included in the US $500 payment.
+The expected cost for the entire tour is US$75 per head.
+This is not included in the US $525 payment.
 Our program coordinator will lead the tour and make all the arrangements.

-Please note that, we do not have group departure from Dharamsala once the summer program finishes at IBD.
+Please note that, we do not have group departure from Dharamsala once the summer program finishes at CHTS, Sarah.
 The parents and guardians are required to make their own arrangements for your child’s travel plan.